KrzysztofDusko/JustyBase/README.md

 Just Data is SQL editor.
 Mainly for Netezza, but DB2, Microsft SQL, Oracle, PosgreSQL are also supported.

 > **Warning**
-> Please not that description is related to no longer supported version (**Just Data**).
+> This readme is related to no longer supported **Just Data** version.
 Currently in development is **Just Data Evo**.
-If you need old Just Data please reach me by email.
+If you want to download old Just Data/or need some support please reach me by email.
 New desctiption will be avaiable in some time.
-If you need some lacking functionality from Just Data please open https://github.com/KrzysztofDusko/Just-Data/issues.
+If you need some lacking functionality from Just Data/report bug/propose enhancement -  please open issue https://github.com/KrzysztofDusko/Just-Data/issues.

 ## [Download Preview](https://github.com/KrzysztofDusko/Just-Data/releases/tag/avalonia.v0.0.1-preview)